Work · 05/2016 – 05/2022

 Design decision

-Maximum 8 L2 sections per L1
+Maximum 8 secondary-level sections per top-level category

-Cognitive load: helps employees narrow their next click without scanning an overwhelming list.
 Visual design: menu overlay height stays consistent regardless of how many subsections a section has.
-Scalability: prevents future content bloat from degrading findability.

 Design decision